glitchedpixelsmc/apache-protection/README.md

 # apache-protection
 These files WILL protect you from freaky stuff out there on apache.
+LAMP and APACHE2 are needed.
 ###Installation
 Clone to repo